Boots NicAssist 2 mg Microtab

 Other important information

-If you are breastfeeding: You should try to stop smoking without using medicines.
+If you are breastfeeding: You should try to stop smoking/vaping without using medicines.
 If you can’t manage this you are best to use an NRT product that is used intermittently (not patches).
 You should talk to your doctor, nurse or pharmacist for advice.

 If you need to use this product, the amount of nicotine that your baby may receive is much smaller and less harmful than the second-hand smoke they would inhale if you smoked.
-Tobacco smoke causes breathing and other health problems in babies and children.
-If your husband, partner or other family members smoke too, try to get them to give up with you.
+The effects of vaping on your body during breastfeeding are not established.

 Nicotine products and children: Nicotine can be very dangerous to children.
 The amount of nicotine tolerated by adults and adolescents can make children very ill, and can sometimes be fatal.
 Do not leave your microtabs where children may get hold of them.